Quantifying mandibular positioning error and simulated temporomandibular joint-space changes in patient-specific occlusal splints: Discussion

-A more precise approach would involve segmentation of the measurement scans into separate components corresponding to the maxilla, mandible, and splint, allowing independent registration and error estimation.
-Such a procedure could be implemented using automated or semi-automated methods, although it would require additional assumptions regarding the selection of correspondence regions.
+Another limitation is related to the measurement procedure.
+In the current approach, the error was estimated by aligning the maxillary model and evaluating the mandibular region in scans acquired with the splint in place.
+A more precise procedure would involve segmentation of each measurement scan into separate components corresponding to the maxilla, mandible, and splint, followed by independent registration of these components.
+Such an approach could improve error estimation, but would require additional assumptions concerning segmentation quality and the selection of reliable correspondence regions.

 In the present study, the distance-based analysis was restricted to a predefined tolerance range to avoid incorrect correspondences between mandibular teeth and splint surfaces.
-As such correspondences were observed for deviations exceeding approximately 3~mm, the range used for error calculation was limited to 2~mm.
-While this approach improves robustness, it introduces an additional heuristic parameter that may influence the results.
+Correspondence errors were observed for larger deviations; therefore, the range used for error calculation was limited to 2~mm.
+This improves robustness of the surface-distance analysis, but introduces a heuristic parameter that may affect the resulting statistics.